null-runner/mcp-gateway/docs/working-sets.md

 ### Security Considerations

+- Always use `docker mcp secret set` for sensitive values (API keys, tokens, passwords)
+- Never use `docker mcp workingset config` for secrets - it's for non-sensitive settings only
-- Working sets use Docker Desktop's secret store by default
+- Secrets are stored in Docker Desktop's secure secret store
-- Don't commit exported working sets with sensitive config to version control
 - Use private OCI registries for proprietary server configurations
 - Review server references before importing from external sources